 A brief history of American football – American football enjoys worldwide popularity and some of the most ardent fans in all of sport.
-According to Nielsen, 111.3 million people tuned in to watch the Super Bowl in early 2017.
+According to Nielsen, 111.3 million people tuned in to watch the Super Bowl in 2017.
+However, 98.2 million watched the Super Bowl in 2019.
 Almost two-thirds of adults in the United States say they currently watch National Football League games.

 But American football is no longer relegated to the boundaries of the United States, as it is becoming a global sport.
 According to the International Federation of American Football, there are 80 countries with organized federations governing the game.
 Plus, thousands of youth and adult leagues exist all over the world.
 Even though soccer has long been a global sport, it seems the other kind of “football” is quickly catching up.

 Soccer and rugby

 The sport is known as American football born out of the English sports of association football (soccer) and rugby.
 During the late 19th century, elite Northeastern colleges took up the sport, playing a soccer-type game with rules adopted from the London Football Association.
 Intercollegiate matches began to spring up at schools such as Rutgers, Princeton, Harvard, and McGill University.
 Rugby-type rules became preferential among players and spectators.